 Universities conduct research on SAFEX and various models based on SAFEX are developed.
-Find contact details in the “Agricultural education & training” chapter.
+Find contact details on the “Agricultural education & training” page.

 National strategy and government contact

-In a November 2017 report back, DAFF said that it was working with the different grain commodity organisations to develop a suite of financial models (production, processing and Research and Development)) with state guarantees/incentives.
-Money from the Comprehensive Agricultural Support Programme budget would be committed to fund this.
-Included is a plan to formalise the integration of smallholder farmers in the grains value chain through South African Futures Exchange 10-ton Black Economic Empowerment White Maize contracts for smallholder farmers producing grain (Parliamentary Monitoring Group, 2017).
+In a November 2017 report back, the then DAFF said that it was working with the different grain commodity organisations to develop a suite of financial models (production, processing and Research and Development)) with state guarantees/incentives.
+Included was a plan to formalise the integration of smallholder farmers in the grains value chain through South African Futures Exchange 10-ton Black Economic Empowerment White Maize contracts for smallholder farmers producing grain (Parliamentary Monitoring Group, 2017).

 National Agricultural Marketing Council (NAMC) Tel: 012 341 1115 www.namc.co.za The Crop Estimates Liaison Committee (CELC) is an official committee that functions under the auspices of the NAMC.
 CELC is amongst others, to monitor the performance of the Crop Estimates Committee (CEC) and make recommendations for the further improvement of crop estimates on an ongoing basis.

 Johannesburg Stock Exchange Commodity Derivatives Division Tel: 011 520 7000/39 www.jse.co.za/commodities

 Broking Members are those members who have one or more registered dealers and the required clearing agreement and can trade on behalf of clients.
 Clearing Members are member who clears deals on behalf of broking members.